 The biggest reason outsourcing fails because the outsourcing company that you have hired is not truly invested in your product or your success.
-I have seen different outsourcing contracts which would have nice terms, payment conditions, penalties, clauses and so on, all in order to get your work done in a quality and timely manner but still, outsourcing fails.
+I have seen different outsourcing contracts that would have nice terms, payment conditions, penalties, clauses, and so on, all in order to get your work done in a quality and timely manner but still, outsourcing fails.

 What could be the reasons?
 What does it mean not invested in the product?